-Both the Coastal Defence and the Regeneration, the two separate schemes along the coastal frontage will work together to form one finished product.
+Colwyn Bay recently had a £5mil investment – financed through national and European funding.
+The £5m Porth Eirias Waterside development is becoming a major attraction along the North Wales coast and already has revitalised Colwyn Bay’s seafront with a new watersports centre, shops and bistro.
+Both the Coastal Defence and the Regeneration, the two separate schemes along the coastal frontage worked together to form one finished product here.
 The impact can be huge here with increased tourism, and increased house prices expected – with more demand from retirees.

 Colwyn bay also has a large independent coeducational boarding school called Rydal school.
 It is the only Methodist school in the independent sector in Wales.
 It is located on multiple sites around the town with a site in the neighbouring village of Rhos-on-Sea where it keeps its watersports equipment for easy access to the beach.
 Students come from all over the world to study here, with a strong contingent from South Africa.

 So this area is very strong with excellent demand for good quality housing.
 Whether you are looking for a new home, a second home or an investment property, this is a great place to buy, and Oaking Developments will be only too happy to help you find the right property.

 Sitting between Colwyn Bay and Llandudno is Rhos on Sea, with a population of around 7,500.